AccessiTech/nginx-security-monitor/docs/CONTRIBUTING.md

 # Contributing to Nginx Security Monitor

 First off, thank you for considering contributing to Nginx Security Monitor!
 It's people like you that make this tool better for everyone.

 ## How Can I Contribute?

 ### Reporting Bugs

 Before creating bug reports, please check the existing issues to avoid duplicates.
-When you create a bug report, include as many details as possible:

-- Use a clear and descriptive title
+When you create a bug report, include as many details as possible:- Use a clear and descriptive title

 - Describe the exact steps to reproduce the problem
 - Provide specific examples to demonstrate the steps
 - Describe the behavior you observed and what you expected to see